jfiewogh/CubeProject/README.md

 This is an app to help you improve your cubing skills by playing with a virtual cube.
 ## Progress
 - This is mostly unfinished.
-- I am planning to work on this throughout Thanksgiving break.
-- I am currently working on adding text and GUI to the screen.
 ## Features
 ### Solve Mode
-- You can scramble the cube by pressing 1.
+- You can scramble the cube by pressing space.
+- You can reset the cube by pressing esc.
 - You can solve the cube using different keys.
+- While you are solving, it will show the time and move count.
-- Once you finish the solve, it will display your time and move count in the console.
+- Once you finish the solve, it will display your time, move count, and turns per second in the console.
+### (WIP) Solves/Stats
+- See your solves and stats, including turns per second.
+- It will show graphs of your improvement and other data.
-### (WIP) Tutorial Mode
+### (WIP) Tutorial/Learn Mode
 - You can learn how to solve the Rubik's cube using various methods, including beginner and CFOP.
-### (WIP) Improve Mode
+### (WIP) Improve/Practice Mode
 - You can practice different steps of solving.
 - You can practice algorithms.